-NOTE: With the PV modules connected and inverter disconnects still off, perform a final check of the PV voltage and polarity once more using a digital volt meter and probing the positive (+) and negative (-) PV connections.
+NOTE: With the PV modules connected and inverter disconnects still OFF, perform a final check of the PV voltage and polarity using a digital volt meter and probing the positive (+) and negative (-) PV connections.
 Verify clockwise AC phase rotation for L1, L2, L3 using a phase rotation meter.
+Also check that the status of the GFDI breaker and that one or both of the first two positions on the DC combiner are populated.

-11.1 Turning the Inverter On
+11.1 Turning on the Inverter